-Police dispatch calls reveal frantic search for Florida gunman
+Police calls reveal frantic search for Florida gunman

 All student evacuees checked

-There was fear shooter could be among rescued students:
+There was fear the gunman could be among the rescued students:

 Officer: "Someone checking the IDs of those kids before they get up and leave the area?"